Nadia Sawalha in yellow and a child with a book on their head

 ADHD symptoms listed following Nadia Sawalha’s tearful admission about her diagnosis

-She opened up on Loose Women yesterday
+She opened up on Loose Women in 2022

 ADHD presents with a number of symptoms and is very much a topic of conversation following Loose Women star Nadia Sawalha‘s honest interview about the condition.